 The Honors Program is open to first-year students.
-Minimum qualifications generally include a minimum score of 1360 on the SAT, 29 on the ACT, or 91 on the CLT as well as a high school GPA of 3.9 or above.
+Minimum qualifications generally include a minimum score of 1360 on the SAT score, 29 on the ACT, or 91 on the CLT as well as a high school GPA of 3.9 or above.
 No special application is required.
 As part of the regular admission process, students who meet the minimum eligibility requirements are evaluated for the program.
-From the eligible pool of candidates, students are selected to attend a Scholarship Day, and learn about the Honors Program, interview with a faculty member, and write a short essay.
-Afterward, the interview, short essay, and other application materials will be evaluated, and offers extended to approximately 100 students to enter the program in the fall.
+From the eligible pool of candidates, students are selected for on-campus interviews.
+After the on-campus interview and evaluation of all other application materials, approximately 100 students are selected to enter the program in the fall.
 Students selected for the Honors Program receive either full- or partial-tuition scholarships.